Choosing a funeral director

 A funeral plan can be very helpful to families where the deceased’s estate is unlikely to cover the cost of the funeral.

-But beware.
-The funeral planning market is currently unregulated, although the voluntary Funeral Planning Authority (FPA), set up by a number of funeral plan providers, provides some protection.
+The funeral planning market is due to come under Financial Conduct Authority regulation in July 2022.
+Until then, consumers should be aware that the voluntary Funeral Planning Authority (FPA), set up by a number of funeral plan providers, provides some protection.

 Consumers thinking about taking out a funeral plan are advised to visit the FPA website and talk to local funeral directors about their options.